Kushner family puts brakes on talks to buy Miami Marlins

 The statement from the Kushners was the first public confirmation of their negotiations with Loria.

-''Our family has been friends with Jeff Loria for over 30 years, been in business together, and even owned a Triple-A baseball team together,'' the statement said.
-That team was in Oklahoma City.
+''Our family has been friends with Jeff Loria for over 30 years, been in business together, and even owned a Triple-A baseball team together,'' the statement said, referring to the club in Oklahoma City.

 Joshua Kushner, 31, is a New York City businessman and investor and part of the real estate family that also includes Jared Kushner, Trump's son-in-law and adviser.

-The Marlins haven't commented.
-Team president David Samson said he would speak Friday about the status of sale negotiations.
+Marlins officials haven't commented.
+Team president David Samson said he will speak Friday about the status of sale negotiations.

 Other parties are also interested in buying the Marlins, and Loria might reopen negotiations with them.

-Jared Kushner, who is married to Ivanka Trump, is not believed to part of the recent effort to the buy team.
+Jared Kushner, who is married to Ivanka Trump, is not believed to be part of the recent effort to buy the team.
 Neither is the Kushners' father, Charles, who ran the family real estate firm until he went to prison for tax evasion, making illegal campaign contributions and witness intimidation.

+The Marlins, who last won the World Series in 2003, began spring training this week amid the news of a possible sale.
+Manager Don Mattingly said the ongoing developments won't be a distraction.

+''Above my pay grade,'' Mattingly said Thursday. ''I don't worry about things I can't control.
+It's the same with this ballclub.
+When you play professionally, you know how to cut out distractions.''

 ---

-AP Writer Julie Bykowicz in Washington contributed to this report.
+AP Writer Julie Bykowicz in Washington and AP Baseball Writer Noah Trister in Lakeland contributed to this report.